Skip to main content

 Do we need to demonstrate a sustainable funding stream beyond the timeline of the grant?

 Yes, institutional grant proposals will require a description of a plan for sustainable funding for the initiative beyond the timeline of the grant.
 Successful institutional awards have the possibility of converting to base funding after three years, and this possibility can be considered as a portion of the long-term sustainability plan.
+Team grants that follow this description will be viewed favorably.

-For the institution grants, does the idea have to be completely new?
+Does the idea have to be completely new?
 Can the idea leverage an existing Center/training grant that is expanding into new areas?

 Proposals can leverage existing Centers or grants, but should explain how an expansion into new area(s) will address a significant grand challenge.